What is going on with NIO Inc.? Sentiment Analysis

 Sponsored

-As well, it is important to consider NIO stock ratios such as price-to-sales, which is currently 1.91.NIO’s price to book ratio for the most recent quarter was 3.84, resulting in an 2.41 price to cash per share for the period.
+As well, it is important to consider NIO stock ratios such as price-to-sales, which is currently 1.88.NIO’s price to book ratio for the most recent quarter was 3.79, resulting in an 2.37 price to cash per share for the period.

 How does NIO Inc. (NIO) stock rate among analysts?
 Buy, sell, or hold?